Sherwin Williams Agreeable Gray

 If you want to paint your trim, Pure White is a great color to choose.
 As the name implies, it is a white-white, not a beige or yellow white.
 I’ve also heard it referred to as a clean white.

-A Note About Choosing the Type of Paint Finish
+Choosing the Paint Finish

 Wondering what paint to use?